ikmb-denbi/genome-annotation/docs/recommendations.md

 greatly dimminish the alignment quality/rate.

 An alternative to traditional ESTs are sequence data from de-novo assembled transcriptomes.
 For this, we recommend genome-guided [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Genome-Guided-Trinity-Transcriptome-Assembly).
-Please be advised that this pipeline actually performs this step for you, if you specify both `--reads` and `-trinity true`.
+Please be advised that this pipeline actually performs this step for you, if you specify both `--reads` and `--trinity true`.

 ## RNA-seq data